haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 ### Part 3 - Social factors and exposures

 11. Let’s now examine the concentrations in different postcodes in Helsinki.
 To do this, we can calculate raster statistics like we did in in a previous tutorial.
-To do this again, search in the Processing Toolbox for Zonal statistics.
+	- Open the *Zonal Statistics* tool
+	- Under Input Layer, select Postcodes_air_pollution.
+This tells QGIS that you want to calculate sta-tistics within these postcode boundaries (the ‘zones’)
+	- Under Raster Layer, select your Interpolated air pollution data.
+This tells QGIS that you want to calculate statistics from this layer.
+d.
+Press OK.
+This will create a new vector layer that at first glance looks the same as the postcode layer.
+However, it now has the summary statistics for the raster joined to each postcode.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI5RU9OYjRkcFQ2MVpxcDk0Ijp7In
 N0YXJ0Ijo2MzQsImVuZCI6NjUzLCJ0ZXh0IjoiIyMgREFUQSBV